vaishnavirk0411/New_Vastushilp/README.md

 By using the AZURE SUBSCRIPTION FOR STUDENT I have created a resource Group( mystaticappnew ) in Azure portal in that group

-STEP 3: In the "Static web app" I have hosted our website by using GitHub account.
+In the "Static web app" I have hosted our website by using GitHub account.
+ I have aattched some screenshots regarding Project below.
 Now our Project is completed successfully .
 I have aattched some screenshots regarding Project below.